Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 ## MRF: Graph Cuts Algorithm

+This a general technique for MRF inference.

-Map the loss of MRF into a Weighted Graph Cut problem, and solve it with standard Min-Cut algorithms!
+> Map the loss of MRF into a Weighted Graph Cut problem, and solve it with standard Min-Cut algorithms!

+**Cuts**: a set of edges, deleting which the nodes will be separated into 2 populations.

-For [graph cut problem](https://en.wikipedia.org/wiki/Cut_(graph_theory)), we are partitioning the nodes into 2 groups, and the edge across the 2 groups adds to your loss.
+For [Min cut problem](https://en.wikipedia.org/wiki/Cut_(graph_theory)), we are partitioning the nodes into 2 groups, and the edge across the 2 groups adds to your loss.
 In MRF language, each edge essentially has a 2 by 2 symmetric matrix (0 on diagonal), denoting the cost of 2 side with different labels.

+* Easy to see the correspondence to image segmentation.
+(Binary)

+Min-Cut can be solved in polynomial time, and exact global optimum is guanranteed in polynomial time.
+[Note on graph cut](Note-on-Graph-Cut.md)

 ### Binary Label